AaronStackBarnes/gpt4-cli-tool/README.md

 ## Notes

 - The OpenAI API key should be stored in a `.env` file with the variable name `OPENAI_API_KEY`.
+- The API key needs access to the model chosen for the script.
 - Conversations with the AI are saved to the `./conversations` directory for future use.